SysKitTeam/docs-point/docs/governance-and-automation/inactive-content.md

 ![Activity column tooltip](../../static/img/inactive-content-activity-column-tooltip.png)

 When you **hover over the info icon**, you will see which workloads are included in evaluating the activity for Sites, Microsoft Teams, Microsoft 365 Groups, and OneDrive sites.
-There is also information for which period \(number of days\) was the activity assessment made.
+There is also information for which period \(number of days\) the activity assessment was made.
 In the grid, you have a **column filter** to help you see just the active or the inactive workspaces.

 Hover over circle icons for each row to get more information about the **activity**.
 The **circle is colored gray** if there **was no activity since the application started collecting the activity data**.
 If the **circle is colored** **green**, the **content is** **active**.
 The date of the last activity is displayed on hover.

 :::info
-**Hint!** If more than one workload was active, then the latest date among all workloads will be shown.
+**Hint!** If more than one workload is active, then the latest date among all workloads will be shown.
 :::

 There is also a separate **Inactive Sites view \(1\)** available, accessed from the View drop-down menu.
 By selecting it, the Activity column becomes visible in the grid.